B-ushra/NDIEM-A-Networked-Drone-Information-Exchange-Model-for-Heterogenous-Drones/README.md

 This repository contains the implementation, XML schema definitions, protocol adapters, and experimental artifacts used in the paper:

-**"NDIEM: A Novel Drone Information Exchange Model for Semantic Interoperability of Heterogeneous UAV Systems"**
+**"NDIEM:A Networked Drone Information Exchange Model for Heterogeneous UAV Interoperability And Communication "**

-The proposed NDIEM framework provides a canonical information exchange model that enables semantic interoperability among heterogeneous UAV platforms operating with different communication protocols.
-The framework normalizes telemetry, command and control, mission, sensor, and identification data into a unified XML-based representation.
+The proposed NDIEM provides a canonical information exchange model that enables semantic interoperability among heterogeneous UAV platforms operating with different communication protocols.
+The  model normalizes telemetry, command and control, mission, sensor, and identification data into a unified XML-based representation.

 Supported UAV communication protocols include: